lidofinance/lido-staking-vault-cli/docs/cli/commands/deposits.md

 1. Validates caller is the node operator for the vault
 2. Generates proofs for all specified validator indexes
 3. Validates withdrawal credentials for each validator
-4. Activates validators from stash state
+4. Activates validators from PREDEPOSITED state to ACTIVATED state
-5. Tops up node operator balance with specified amounts
+5. Tops up validators with specified amounts

 **Requirements:**